Latcarf/Second-project/README.md

 ## Technology Stack

 - **Version Control:** GitHub was used for version control throughout the project lifecycle.

-- **Web Server:** Tomcat for application deployment and management.

 - **RESTful API:** Used for interaction between the frontend and backend, as well as for integration with external services.

 ### Backend Technologies